 Your Driver’s Ed course will cover topics including:

-- Maine road signs.
+- Maine road signs and traffic laws.

 - How to be a safe and responsible driver, including safety for motorcyclists, bicyclists, and pedestrians.

 - The effects of alcohol and drugs on your driving ability and the consequences of drug/alcohol violations.

 On this page you'll find information about your driver's education requirements, your options for completing a program, and the next steps you'll need to take to obtain your first driver's license in Maine.

 Before applying for your Maine learner’s permit, you must first successfully complete a Driver’s Ed course.

 You can apply for your learner’s permit once you have:

 - Passed the written test.

 For more information, see our Applying for a New License (Teen Drivers) in Maine page.